Kequc/nano-records/README.md

 });
 ```

-Destroys the document in the database, returns an error unless the document was found and erased.
+Removes the document from the database.

 #### Body